Norvega Esperantista Ligo: Postwar developments in Norway

 After the war Esperanto flowered again in Norway, and the NEL emerged a relatively strong organization.
 Esperanto was accepted as a subject for college study.
 In 1952 the 37th World Esperanto Congress, held in Oslo's newly completed city hall, attracted 1,600 delegates.
 King Haakon VII met the non-Norwegian delegates as they arrived at the Østbane railway station.
 The king jokingly remarked that the Esperantists were easy to get along with, but it was impossible to understand what they were saying.
 The 76th Congress, held in Bergen in 1991, drew 2,400 delegates.

-In November 2006, Norwegian Esperantists arranged a conference call by telephone among delegates in Oslo, Bergen, Stavanger, Trondheim and Korgen (Hemnes); the teleconference attendees heard a talk on Esperanto history in Norway delivered by Elna Matland.
+In November 2006, Norwegian Esperantists arranged a conference call by telephone among delegates in Oslo, Bergen, Stavanger, Trondheim and Korgen (Hemnes Municipality); the teleconference attendees heard a talk on Esperanto history in Norway delivered by Elna Matland.

 Today the NEL has active branches in Bergen, Bryne, Hamar, Kristiansand, Oslo, Sarpsborg, Stavanger, Tromsø and Trondheim.
 The current president of the NEL is Jardar Eggesbø Abrahamsen.
 At the same time as the organization continues to publish Norvega Esperantisto, the NEL, along with other Esperantist groups, is making more and more information available on the Internet.